🇩🇰 What We’ve Learnt About Government & Cloud – Challenges & False Assumptions

 We work with organisations to comply with data privacy regulations and ensure the data storage solution chosen meets those specific needs.
-And with hyperscalers now investing in local data centres in Finland and other EU regions, there are options for us to provide local solutions to meet hybrid cloud requirements.
+And with hyperscalers now investing in local data centres in Scandinavia, there are options for us to provide local solutions to meet hybrid cloud requirements.

 ‘It takes too much time‘

 There’s also a view that these projects move slowly – particularly in government organisations.
 But we’ve shown that doesn’t have to be the case.
-We now have an agreement in place with Valtori that can be applied to any Finnish agency that wants to get moving on cloud projects.
+We have agreements in place that can be easily applied to government agencies that want to get moving on cloud projects.
 This cooperation is key to getting things moving fast.

 And with our rapid assessment offering (read more on what’s involved here), we’ll help get started with an assessment, PoC and migration roadmap in a matter of weeks.

 If you’re a public sector organisation and you’re struggling with your cloud journey, we can support you.
 We’re cloud natives, with strong experience working with governments, meaning we know how to translate regulatory requirements into cloud compliance frameworks or technical requirements.

 For more details on this article or if you have any questions about your public sector cloud journey, you can contact your local Denmark expert, Thomas Dzougov.

 Get in Touch.